transcriptionpro/wuc-new/_posts/2014-11-24-bitcoin-isle-of-man.md

 </p><p>

-<strong>Trace Mayer</strong>:  Because mining is such a critical aspect to the bitcoin ecosystem that we’re seeing that as bitcoin gets larger, there is more centralization happening in the mining industry and you don't want to make these large capital investments, but do it in a jurisdiction like Venezuela, for example.
+<strong>Trace Mayer</strong>:  Because mining is such a critical aspect to the <a href="/financial-collateral/">bitcoin ecosystem</a> that we’re seeing that as bitcoin gets larger, there is more centralization happening in the <a href="/bitcoin-mining-for-beginners-how-to-mine-bitcoins/">mining industry</a> and you don't want to make these large capital investments, but do it in a jurisdiction like Venezuela, for example.

 </p><p>